 Today in 1940, Marcel Ravidat, an 18-year-old mechanic from the village of Montignac in France, stumbled on one of the great wonders of the world: the Lascaux Caves, an ancient human habitation lined with wonderfully lifelike paintings of charging stags, galloping horses and leaping bulls.

 Nobody knows whether they were sympathetic magic or an early form of entertainment - what is certain is that they had survived for around 17,000 years.
-In honour of those ancient French artists, and the chap who discovered them, we are drinking a French Cocktail, an adult but accessible take on the 1990s French Martini.
+In honour of those ancient French artists, and the chap who discovered them, we are drinking a French Cocktail, a cognac-based take on the 1990s French Martini.